harness/developer-hub/release-notes/platform.md

 - Keyboard navigation was not functioning for the **Add Users** list when adding a new member to a user group, and uncontrolled form submission occurred when pressing Enter.
 Updated the **Add Users** list to support keyboard navigation.
 Additionally, the form now properly handles uncontrolled submissions when the Enter key is pressed, allowing users to select items using the keyboard without unintended form submissions.
 (PL-51168, ZD-62169)

-- Users could be added to SCIM-provisioned/externally managed user groups from the Harness UI, even though membership edits for externally managed groups were not allowed.
+- Due to a bug, users could be added to SCIM-provisioned/externally managed user groups from the Harness UI, even though membership edits for externally managed groups were not allowed.
 The issue has been fixed, and adding users to externally managed user groups via the Harness UI is no longer supported.
 (PL-50663)

 ### Version 1.38.2<!--  May 20, 2024 -->